-Certain of Ms. Cafaro's outstanding stock option and restricted stock awards would vest in full upon death, disability or a change of control pursuant to the terms of the applicable incentive plan or award agreement.
-However, the special equity incentive award granted to Ms. Cafaro on March 22, 2011 specifically provides that it does not vest solely upon a change of control.
+\\ Certain of Ms. Cafaro's outstanding backward-looking stock option and restricted stock awards would vest in full upon death, disability or a change of control pursuant to the terms of the applicable incentive plan or award agreement.
+However, all forward-looking pRSU, time-based RSU and one-time transition time-based RSUs are "double-trigger" and do not vest solely upon a change of control.